-As a Reiki Practitioner sometimes the last thing on our minds is documentation for our practice; our primary “business” or mission is that of helping others and spreading healing light.
+As a Reiki Practitioner sometimes the last thing on our minds is the documentation for our practice; our primary “business” or mission is that of helping others and spreading healing light.
 In the course of our Reiki practices, though, it is important to keep at least basic records.
 Not only will proper communication and documentation make your Reiki sessions more effective but it will also help you with assessing the needs for future sessions and help you keep track of your client’s progress.
 It will make them feel greater comfort knowing that you are handling their sessions in a professional manner.

 The following are suggestions for maintaining a well-documented Reiki practice:

 One of the first pieces of information that you need to provide a client or a potential client is a brochure or at least a sheet of paper about your services.
-Your brochure should provide an overview of your Reiki services and other offerings, what a typical session is like, how long it will last, the cost, the hours you are available and how to reach you.
+Your brochure should provide an overview of your Reiki services and other offerings, what a typical session is like, how long it will last, the cost, the hours you are available, and how to reach you.
 You might also want to include a short definition of Reiki and any specific qualifications or specialties that you might have.
-Check your Members Area at the IARP web site for brochures and ideas.
+Check your Members Area at the IARP website for brochures and ideas.

 Client Intake Form

-Prior to your first session with a client you will want them to complete a Client Intake Form or History Form.
+Prior to your first session with a client, you will want them to complete a Client Intake Form or History Form.
 They can arrive a few minutes early at their first session to complete this information.
 There is a Sample Form in your Members Area www.iarpreiki.org that you can tailor to your practice’s specific needs.
-Basically the Intake Form should include your client’s name, address, phone numbers, why they are seeking Reiki – general wellness, pain, stress, relaxation, etc., pertinent health questions such as are they pregnant, ill, under a doctor’s care, or have any specific conditions or symptoms you should know about.
+Basically, the Intake Form should include your client’s name, address, phone numbers, why they are seeking Reiki – general wellness, pain, stress, relaxation, etc., pertinent health questions such as are they pregnant, ill, under a doctor’s care, or have any specific conditions or symptoms you should know about.

 Client Informed Consent Form

 This form should be given to your client at the same time as the Intake Form.
 It states that they understand what the session will entail, that it will be a hands-on treatment (or if they prefer, hands-off), that you are not diagnosing or treating them for an illness or disease, and that the session is intended for relaxation and stress reduction.
-There is a Sample Form of this also in your Members Area at the IARP website at that you can tailor to your practice’s specific needs.
+There is a Sample Form of this also in your Members Area at the IARP website that you can tailor to your practice’s specific needs.
 This form should be signed by your client before their first session with you.